Using Terraform Cloud with CDKTF Python Projects

 Integrating CDK for Terraform with Terraform Cloud requires strict adherence to remote state protocols and secure credential boundaries.
+This task is the managed-backend variant of State Backend Configuration for CDKTF: instead of self-hosting S3 and DynamoDB, you push state and execution to Terraform Cloud workspaces.
 Python 3.9+ type hints must survive synthesis without triggering runtime failures.
 This guide establishes a production-ready workflow for authentication, workspace isolation, and safe deployment cycles.

 1. Project Initialization & Authentication Setup